St. Petersburg Domestic Violence Attorney

 - Prohibiting the accused from possessing a firearm

-Morris Law Firm, P.A. defends clients at permanent injunction hearings.
-It is important to hire an attorney with experience in these situations because a permanent injunction on your record could mean additional indirect consequences.
+Morris Law Firm, P.A. defends clients at permanent injunction hearings in St. Petersburg and throughout Pinellas County.
+It is important to hire a lawyer with experience in these situations because a permanent injunction on your record could mean additional indirect consequences.
 You will be closely examined upon entering or leaving the country, and you could be required to take 26 weeks of batterers’ intervention classes.
 Additionally, if a person violates the injunction, he or she could face criminal penalties.

-Domestic violence is a specialized form of assault or battery, and may be charged as a misdemeanor or a felony.
+Domestic violence is a specialized form of assault or battery and may be charged as a misdemeanor or a felony.
 Some offenses have specific charges, such as domestic battery by strangulation or domestic battery on a pregnant female.
-The penalties for domestic violence crimes are enhanced, and the consequences are far more serious.
-Incarceration may be for up to one year in a misdemeanor case, and up to life in a felony case.
+The penalties for these crimes are enhanced, and the consequences are far more serious.
+Incarceration may be for up to one year in a misdemeanor case and up to life in a felony case.

 Additional penalties could include: